 You notice the two Sliders are 10cm wider than the Sea Eagle RL.
 This may be because the 2017 models are pitched as SUP IKs, in that you can stand in the boat and work those core muscles!
-With the popularity of iSUP boarding, this is quite a clever sales gimmick and an activity which is easier to do with a wider floor, but paddling performance may suffer.
+With the popularity of iSUP boarding, this is quite a clever sales gimmick and an activity which is easier to do with a wider floor, but paddling performance will suffer.

 Lined up against my latest IK compassion table (left), all those dimensions are very much in the ball park, with the slim Razorlite getting a very high L/W Index of 6.22.
 The RazorLite 473 is over 20cms longer and a couple of cm narrower than my current Seawave (among the faster touring IKs).
 The longer but wider 485 Slider has an LWI of 5.7 – same as my Seawave.

 These DS IKs are simply three flat slabs of DS fabric.
 Conventional tubed IKs like Gumotex can vary the diametre each chamber (floor and two sides) to help give a curved hull in both axes, particularly each end of the floor.
 Somehow, even with the formed hull and stern pieces, the plank-like floors of a DS IK (right and left; full assembly video) have zero rocker, suggesting these boats will track very well, but may be hard to turn.

 One French Kxone owner admits that after a year of use… son défaut c’est qu’il est hyper directeur, même sans dérive … [‘It always wants to go straight, even without the skeg’] and he’s thinking of installing a rudder.
 Another reviewer from the US says: